Most Recent Updates

 One study examined sixteen placentas from COVID-19 infected women.
 Third trimester placentas were more likely to reflect a systemic inflammatory or hypercoagulable state (tendency for blood to clot).
 Despite these changes, all neonates tested negative for the virus and were discharged within four days.

-However, a separate study that examined twenty-one third trimester placentas of women who tested positive for COVID-19 did not find any major adverse effects on placental structure and pathology, and another study from December 2020 identified no placental or fetal transfer of the virus.
+In contrast, a separate study that examined twenty-one third trimester placentas of women who tested positive for COVID-19 did not find any major adverse effects on placental structure and pathology, and another study from December 2020 identified no placental or fetal transfer of the virus.

 The timing in which fetuses may be infected in utero is not known or understood.
 While some reports indicate there is no evidence of vertical transmission of COVID-19 when the infection occurs during the third trimester, this may only be because delivery occurs so shortly thereafter.